terraform-provider-openstack/terraform-provider-openstack/docs/resources/lb_l7policy_v2.md

 * `redirect_url` - (Optional) Requests matching this policy will be redirected to this URL.
     Only valid if action is REDIRECT\_TO\_URL.

+* `redirect_prefix` - (Optional) Requests matching this policy will be redirected to this Prefix URL.
+Only valid if action is REDIRECT\_PREFIX.

+* `redirect_http_code` - (Optional) Integer.
+Requests matching this policy will be
+    redirected to the specified URL or Prefix URL with the HTTP response code.
+    Valid if action is REDIRECT\_TO\_URL or REDIRECT\_PREFIX.
+Valid options are:
+    301, 302, 303, 307, or 308.
+Default is 302.
+New in octavia version 2.9

 * `admin_state_up` - (Optional) The administrative state of the L7 Policy.
     A valid value is true (UP) or false (DOWN).